eddie-energy/eddie/aiida/docs/1-running/datasources/mqtt/shelly/shelly-data-source.md

 They are known for their simple installation and seamless integration into various home automation systems.

 The Shelly data source allows the integration of energy systems that do not use an AIIDA-supported smart meter adapter.
-It supports both single-phase and three-phase Shelly energy meters.
+It supports both single-phase and three-phase energy systems.

-These devices measure energy either via contactless current transformer (CT) clamps or by being directly integrated into the electrical circuit.
+These devices measure energy either via contactless current transformer (CT) clamps, by being directly integrated into the electrical circuit, or by other mechanisms.
-They connect to smart home ecosystems via Wi-Fi, providing real-time monitoring capabilities.
+They connect to smart home ecosystems via Wi-Fi, providing near real-time monitoring capabilities.

 With native MQTT support, they can be seamlessly integrated into AIIDA.

-[//]: # (TODO: provided data, supported devices)

 ### Tested Devices